Written by Allie Delos Santos

 19. Customer Service Has Become the Key Differentiator

 Customers expect a completely positive experience, so they have little patience when it is lacking.
-The Vonage Global Customer Engagement Report 2021 revealed the following actions that push customers to their loyalty breaking point:
+A Vonage Report revealed the following actions that push customers to their loyalty-breaking point:

 - Overall frustration (52%).
 An annoying experience repeatedly happens while interacting with a brand or service provider.